UMass Amherst

 Software and activities for teaching probability via simulations

-Prob Sim is a Macintosh (Classic) program with accompanying instructional activities designed for teaching probability via simulations in grades 6-13.
+Prob Sim was a Macintosh (Classic) program from the 1990s with accompanying instructional activities designed for teaching probability via simulations in grades 6-13.